 Following the standard canonical practices of the Statutes of the ROCOR, the Diocesan Assembly plays a role in the organisation and administration of Diocesan life, engaging in such activities as receiving the Diocesan Statutes and, with the blessing of the Diocesan Hierarchy, electing members of the Diocesan Council.

-- Chair of the Diocesan Assembly: His Grace Bishop Irenei of Sacramento
+- Chair of the Diocesan Assembly: His Grace Bishop Irenei of Richmond and Western Europe

 - Senior Priest (Vice Chair of the Assembly): Archpriest Andrew Phillips